bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 To prevent errors upon theme upload and avoid possible loss of customizations made through the Page Builder UI at runtime, please follow these guidelines:

 * **Single-instance restriction per storefront.** We strongly recommend opening only one instance of Page Builder at a time against each storefront.
-We give this recommendation because there is currently no synchronization mechanism to reconcile configuration changes made by multiple Page Builder instances. `schema.json` will record the last changes made by any instance, but changes saved earlier by other instances might be lost.
+We recommend this because there is currently no synchronization mechanism to reconcile configuration changes made by multiple Page Builder instances.
+The `schema.json` file will record the last changes made by any instance, but changes saved earlier by other instances might be lost.
 * **Single-storefront restriction per editor.** In the current release, users can have only one storefront open in Page Builder at a time.
 To bypass the cookie that imposes this restriction, a workaround is to open an "Incognito"/private-browsing window on an additional storefront.
 * **File name, location, and structure.** Your theme's `schema.json` file must be named `schema.json`.
 It must reside in the root of your theme directory and must be valid JSON.
 * **File size.** The maximum size for a `schema.json` file is 64 KB.
 Exceeding this limit will trigger an error upon uploading the theme to BigCommerce.
 Apart from this size constraint, there is no limit on the number of keys and values that you can place in a theme's `schema.json`.